 Ms. Ryan is a 1999 cum laude graduate of the Georgetown University Law Center, where she was a Project Editor for the Georgetown Law Journal.

-- The Sean N. Parker Foundation in its US$24 million gift to Stanford University for the establishment of the Sean N. Parker Center for Allergy and Asthma Research at Stanford.
+- The Sean N. Parker Foundation in its $24 million gift to Stanford University for the establishment of the Sean N. Parker Center for Allergy and Asthma Research at Stanford.

 - The Lieber Institute for Brain Development in its formation and affiliation with Johns Hopkins University; developed intellectual property, publications, and conflicts policies for the institute; advised on material transfers, licenses, and collaborations with other researchers and private companies.